tomelam/learn-dojo-custom-elements/README.md

 that they can be used in the project.

-2. Run `create.sh` in the current directory to create a Dojo widget library scaffold using the command
+2. Run `create.sh` in the current directory to create a Dojo widget template using the command
 `dojo create widget --name learn-dojo-custom-elements`.
+The command will create a widget template for the building of a Button widget.
+The output code can be used as a template to help programmers write other widgets.

 3. Run `build.sh` to compile the widget into a custom element.
 The directory `output` will be created under the project's main directory.